 Since its creation in 2005 by friends Greg Land and Todd Anderson, the Heartland Poker Tour (HPT) has established itself as among the premier professional poker tours in the US with numerous annual events held from coast to coast.

-In this article, we’ll look at the remaining events on the 2018 HPT schedule and the history of the tour (including a controversial decision by tournament organizers).
+In this article, we’ll look at the remaining 2019 HPT events, the upcoming 2020 schedule, and the history of the tour.

 What is the Heartland Poker Tour?

 The Heartland Poker Tour is a US-based poker tour and internationally syndicated television series that airs over 52 weeks and makes numerous stops across the traditional American Heartland.
 While originally intended to be a Midwest, regional tour and television program, as the US ‘s appetite for televised poker increased, the HPT went into syndication across the world.
 Today, it airs in the Caribbean, Middle East, and Europe and on several cable and satellite television providers.

 By the end of the HPT’s sixth season, it had produced more than 150 hour-long television episodes.
 Episodes are filmed at each US stop on the tour in casinos across the country in states like Nevada, Colorado, Indiana, Oklahoma, Minnesota, Michigan, and Iowa.